 We note that the question of parameter estimation for network processes is also broadly related to recent work on drift estimation for high-dimensional OU processes and general diffusions, see \cite{CMP2020, CMP2024}.

-A powerful framework for more flexible serial dependence structures, including the potential for long-range dependence, was first advocated by \cite{BNS2001, Bar01}, in the form of superpositions of OU (supOU) processes.
-Intuitively, we can think of such processes as potentially infinite sums of independent OU processes or, more generally, processes obtained from randomising the memory parameter in the OU process.
-Multivariate versions of supOU processes were later studied in \cite{Bar11}; the latter builds the foundation of the class of models that we introduce in this article.
+A powerful framework for more flexible serial dependence structures, including the potential for long-range dependence, was first introduced by \cite{BNS2001, Bar01}, in the form of superpositions of OU (supOU) processes.
+Intuitively, supOU processes can be understood as (possibly infinite) sums of independent OU processes, or equivalently as processes obtained by randomising the memory parameter of the OU process.
+Multivariate extensions of supOU processes were later studied by \cite{Bar11}, whose work forms the foundation for the class of models introduced in this article.

 The main contributions of this article are as follows.
-We extend the graph OU model defined in \cite{CV22} and propose graph supOU processes allowing us to move from short-memory to long-memory and other more flexible serial dependence models.
+We extend the graph OU model of \cite{CV22} to propose graph supOU processes, thereby accommodating short- and long-memory behaviour as well as more flexible serial dependence structures.
 We then provide concrete parametric specifications for the class of graph supOU models and discuss their probabilistic properties.
-We further develop an estimation methodology for these new models within the realm of the generalised method of moments (GMM).
-We derive the weak-dependence properties of graph supOU processes and use these results to prove the asymptotic theory for GMM estimation of graph supOU processes, building on ideas developed by \cite{CS}.
-We confirm the strong finite sample performance of the estimation methodology in a simulation study.
-Finally, we apply our new model to wind capacity factors in an European electricity network.
-This article is accompanied by a software release; all relevant {\tt R} code for reproducing the simulation and empirical study is publicly available on GitHub\footnote{\url{https://github.com/almutveraart/grapsupOU-simulation-estimation-application}} and archived on Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.14857668}}.
+We develop a GMM estimation methodology for graph supOU processes, establishing consistency in full generality and asymptotic normality in the short-memory setting, building on the weak-dependence theory of \cite{CS}.
+The finite-sample performance of the estimator is confirmed through a simulation study.
+Finally, we apply the model to wind capacity factors in a European electricity network, where the data exhibit memory behaviour beyond the reach of classical OU processes.